-- Even with good care and maintenance, just like any item exposed to the elements, your glider can wear out after a certain amount of use.
+- A new wing supplied from the factory is often compressed hard.
+The compression serves to reduce shipping costs but should not be repeated once the wing has been unpacked and flown for the first time. - Note that the glider bag should not be used as a seat. - Even with good care and maintenance, just like any item exposed to the elements, your glider can wear out after a certain amount of use.
 This can change flight behavior and safety.
 We recommend a regular safety inspection of the canopy and all lines. - If you clean your glider it is best to use warm water and a soft sponge. - Store your glider in a dry and dark place, ideally between 5° and 30° Celsius and humidity between 55 and 65%.
 Do not store it near chemicals or petrol. - If you will not fly for longer period, store the glider releasing all compression straps and take it out of its backpack so that the fabric is not compressed, creased or stretched. - Avoid storing your glider for days at a time in a hot car. - Unpack your paraglider shortly before launch and pack away immediately after landing to avoid any unnecessary UV exposure. - When unfolding the paraglider insure that neither the canopy nor the lines become too dirty.
 Dirt particles can damage the material and lines. - Never use chemical cleaning agents, brushes or hard sponges on the material, as these destroy the coating and affect the strength of the cloth.
 The canopy will become porous and will loose structural strength. - Never attempt to clean your paraglider in a washing machine.
 Even without using detergents the simple mechanical abrasion will quickly finish the canopy and render it useless. - If you are flying near the sea most the wing may age faster because the air is humid and salty.
 In this case we suggest you have it checked more often than prescribed in this manual. - Also avoid dipping it in a swimming pool; the chlorine will damage the cloth. - If you must rinse or clean your glider do so with fresh water.
-Frequent cleaning will accelerate the ageing process. - If the glider has become wet, lay it out so that air can get to all areas of the fabric. - After landings in trees or on water you should check the length of the lines. - Always make sure that your intended logo will not in any way influence the glider behavior.
-If in doubt we suggest avoiding the attachment of advertising logos on the wing.
-ICARO paragliders cannot be held responsible for any mishaps caused by intentional after sales changes done to the wing. - Flying all the descent or acrobatic exercises will not normally pose a structural problem but aerobatic training does accelerate the ageing process dramatically.

-There is no special method packing your glider.
+Frequent cleaning will accelerate the ageing process. - If the glider has become wet, lay it out so that air can get to all areas of the fabric. - After landings in trees or on water you should check the length of the lines and the canopy. - Flying all the descent or acrobatic exercises will not normally pose a structural problem but freestyle training accelerates the ageing process dramatically. - There is no special method packing your glider.
 ICARO paragliders commends the "Cell to Cell-method bag because the reinforcements of the leading edge stay flex-free on top of each other and do not fold.

-When you did not fly for a longer period ICARO commends to check the glider (e.g. mildew stains, splice of the lines, corrosion of the shackles and carbines).
+- When folding your glider make sure that there are no insects inside the canopy.
+Many insect species contain acids that could damage the cloth.
+Grasshoppers gnaw their way out of a folded canopy, making it full of holes in the process. - When you did not fly for a longer period ICARO commends to check the glider (e.g. mildew stains, splice of the lines, corrosion of the shackles and carbines).
 If you are not convinced of the gliders airworthiness please send your glider to an authorized ICARO dealer to check your glider.
 The same is commended for harnesses.